See also listing of relevant organisations at the end of Understanding disability and the law.

 The Victorian Health Complaints Commissioner (“HC Commissioner”) resolves complaints about health services and the handling of health information in Victoria.
 The office began operating on 1 February 2017 under the Health Complaints Act 2016 (Vic).

 The HC Commissioner resolves complaints through alternative dispute resolution mechanisms, but can also conduct investigations.
-The HC Commissioner’s service is free, independent and impartial.
+The HC Commissioner’s service is free and impartial.

 On 1 July 2014, the Victorian Mental Health Complaints Commissioner commenced operating as a specialist body to receive and resolve complaints about public mental health services.
 The HC Commissioner continues to receive complaints about private sector mental health service providers.